MKelm/pcms-advanced-community/readme.txt

 |  Ideas  |
 -----------

+- Cronjob to delete cache contents older than n days
 - Surfer network graphs with cytoscape http://goo.gl/vgiUs
 - Surfer pages with front end content editor
 -- support for "Topic with image" and "Category with image"